whatsupmailbox/whatsupmailbox.github.io/_posts/2016-02-05-Oui-Please-Vol-16-Subscription-Box-Review-Coupon.md

 <br>
 <p><b>Subscription:</b> <a href="http://ouipleasebox.com" target="_blank">Oui Please</a></p>
 <p><b>Cost:</b> $150/bimonthly or $650/annually + Free Shipping</p>
 <p><b>What's in the box:</b> Every box has a French regional theme and will feature unique selections of full size French products based on that theme.
-This subscription is different in a way where variations occur with every box, so there are multiple versions that subscribers will be receiving with different values.
+This subscription is different in a way where variations occur with every box, so there are multiple versions that subscribers will receive with different values.
 Items will include beauty, jewelry, accessories, apparel, home and epicure.</p>
 <p><b>Coupon:</b> Use coupon code <a href="http://ouipleasebox.com" target="_blank"><b>OUIWHATSUP</b></a> to get 20% off any subscription, that's such a good deal!</p>
 <br>